KiraboshiSys/go-sql-audit-driver/README.md

+# Fork Notice

+- This repository is a fork of `github.com/mickamy/go-sql-audit-driver`.
+- Module path has been changed to `github.com/KiraboshiSys/go-sql-audit-driver` for long-term internal use.

 # audriver - SQL Audit Driver for Go

 audriver is a transparent SQL audit logging driver for Go that automatically captures and logs database modifications (